BruceLampson/bitwise/README.md

 </tr>
 </tbody></table>

-**Here is a HEX number: 1E5DF**
+####Here is a HEX number: 1E5DF

 To convert this to a DEC, we need to define the base for our power function.
-Since HEX is based on 16 different digits [0-9A-F], our base is 16.
+Since HEX is based on 16 different digits [0-9A-F], our base is 16.<br>

 To convert from HEX to DEC, follow these steps: <br>